Tilgate Park: Middle ages

 Public information about the park mentions the possibility that there was mediaeval ironworking here.
-However, no evidence has been found.
 The method of the period involved digging up an iron ore outcrop and reducing it in a "bloomery" or clay pot-furnace using charcoal and muscle-powered bellows.
 This exiguous procedure would leave very little archaeological evidence, especially if the slag was scavenged for road making.
 Crawley was formally founded in 1202 when it received its market charter, and evidence has been found of ironworking on its first burgage tenements.
 Iron ore outcropped in the clay around Crawley as well as in the sandstone of the park, and there would have been less work to dig it out of the clay.
 The latter would have also provided the material for making the bloomeries.

 The first possible reference to Tilgate as a place is in 1296, when a tax return mentions one William Yllegate.
 This is analysed as "Illan Geat" or "entrance into the forest belonging to Illan".